 - true: Replace the trigger in all listed report jobs with the trigger in the ReportJobModel. - false: If a trigger is present in the report job model, check that all listed report jobs have the same trigger type (SimpleTrigger or CalendarTrigger) as the report job model.
-If one or more report jobs have a different trigger type, update will fail for all report jobs.
+If one or more report jobs have a different trigger type, the update fails for all report jobs.

-For example, to update two report jobs, including the trigger, to match the parameters in a specified report job model, you'd use code similar to the following:
+For example, to update two report jobs, including the trigger, to match the parameters in a specified report job model, you should use code similar to the following:

 '''

 List<ReportJob> reportJobs = new ArrayList<ReportJob>();

 reportJobs.add(job_01);

 reportJobs.add(job_02);

 ReportJobModel jobModel = ...

-updateScheduledJobs(executionContext, reportJobs, jobModel,
+update Scheduled Jobs (execution Context, \ report Jobs, \ job Model,

 true) //replaceTriggerIgnoreType - when true, replace trigger in the report jobs

 with the trigger from the model.

 '''